tesszty/Getting-and-Cleaning-Data-Assignment/README.md

 # Getting-and-Cleaning-Data-Assignment

+The following steps were made to create a tidy data set.
+For more infromation please revied the Codebook.

 1. Read the relevant tables from test and train, assuming all files are available in the working directory and load them.
 View the tables.
 2. Join the test-train table subject and activity files
 3. Add names "subjectID" and "activity"
 4. Extracts only the measurements on the mean and standard deviation, Create the name column: read the feature names as character and add the manes to the train and test tables.